target/portauthority/README.md

 ## Optional Configuration
 Different configuration adjustments can be made to the Port Authority deployment here: [minikube/portauthority/portauthority/config.yml](minikube/portauthority/portauthority/config.yml)

-:white_check_mark: Add Docker Credentials used by the K8s Crawler scan feature
+:white_check_mark: Add Docker Credentials used by the K8s Crawler scan feature and when no credentials are present in a scan image request

 ```
 ### Environment variables defined below are mapped to credentials used by the Kubernetes Crawler API (/v1/crawler/k8s)